 Parks and Recreation Department

-To the Citizens, the Board of Selectmen, and the Town Manager:
+To the Citizens, Select Board, and Town Manager:

-If anyone would like more information about the Parks and Recreation Department, feel free to stop by or check out our Facebook page www.facebook.com/farmingtonrec.
+For more information, please feel free to call or check out our Facebook page www.facebook.com/farmingtonrec.

 Matthew L. Foster, CPRP